 Charles “Chip” Ribbonsnip, a bumbling postal carrier

-Sweeney Windstone, a courageous butcher
+Sweeney Roberts, a cheerful butcher

 Nora Bunch, a cunning florist

-Rosa La Pointe, a hapless dance teacher
+Rosa La Pointe, a poised dance teacher

 Blossom Manning, a keen naturalist and war profiteer